 It also contains Vitamin E, which helps with both scarring and stretch marks.

 This body and foot wash is 100 percent natural.
-It contains no parabens which can interfere with your body’s natural estrogen, and is cruelty free.
+It contains no parabens which can interfere with your body’s natural estrogen, and is cruelty-free.

 It also has natural antibacterial and antifungal properties which can battle odor and infections for the active woman by using certain essential oils that are safe for use during pregnancy.

 This belly butter can help you soothe ultra-dry, irritated, or stretch-marked skin with 100 percent organic and vegan ingredients.
-It is also cruelty free.
+It is also cruelty-free.

 Composed primarily of ultra-moisturizing shea butter and cocoa butter, there are no parabens, synthetic ingredients, dyes, phthalates, or artificial fragrances, making it less likely to have ingredients that will irritate your skin.

-And to ease your mind there are no hidden ingredients, it is made right here in the USA.
+And to ease your mind there are no hidden ingredients, and it is made right here in the USA.